mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Bio-adjustment Pill (TL8):Bio-adjustment Pill (TL8): Bio-adjustment pills alter the Aslan's digestion, allowing them to metabolise alien meats.
-Different planets require different types of pill, although there are broad- spectrum ones that cover a variety of worlds.
+Different planets require different types of pill, although there are broad-spectrum ones that cover a variety of worlds.
 A month's worth of pills costs Cr.
 20.

 #### ROBOTS & DRONES